Logan142414/Portfolio/README.md

-# Data Science Portfolio
+# Software & Data Science Portfolio

 ### Connect
 [Email](mailto:logan.laszewski@comcast.net)  [LinkedIn](https://www.linkedin.com/in/logan-laszewski/) [Medium](https://medium.com/@logan.laszewski14)

 ### Introduction

-My name is Logan Laszewski, and I recently graduated from Elon University with a double major in Data Analytics and Applied Mathematics.
-I’m passionate about using data to uncover insights and solve real-world problems that drive meaningful decision-making.
+My name is Logan Laszewski, and I'm an Associate Software Developer at mLogica.
+I graduated from Elon University in 2025 with a double major in Data Analytics and Applied Mathematics.

-What sets me apart is my ability to approach challenges from both analytical and abstract perspectives, backed by a strong foundation in mathematics and statistics.
-Through coursework, internships, and a consulting project with Labcorp, I’ve developed key skills in data cleaning, visualization, and dashboard development.
-My work with the nonprofit HWH expanded my knowledge of machine learning, including building and deploying both linear and non linear models.
+What sets me apart is my ability to bridge software engineering and data science.
+At mLogica, I build AI agent systems and MCP Servers on Amazon Bedrock AgentCore in partnership with AWS and have deployed LLM pipelines within internal applications - giving me experience at the cutting edge of AI development.
+This complements a strong foundation in analytics built through internships, a consulting project with Labcorp, and academic work in machine learning with the nonprofit HWH.
+Backed by a double major in Data Analytics and Applied Mathematics, I bring both technical depth and analytical thinking to every problem.

-This blend of technical ability and hands-on experience fuels my drive to keep learning and growing in the field of data analytics and data science.

 ### Technical Proficiency